Market Spotlight

 The vast majority of car collectors—including those who work here—fall into the former category.
 Which is why the current market, in spite and because of its astronomical appreciation, can make us a bit jittery.
 Appreciation is nice, but what about stability?

 In fact, there’s a lot of stability in the classic car world.
 You just need to figure out where to look.
-We at Insider do this regularly by calculating vehicles’ annualized volatility score.
-We consider vehicles that have run in the Hagerty Price Guide for at least 3.5 years, plotting percent changes in value over time.
+Hagerty Insider does this regularly by calculating vehicles’ annualized volatility score.
+Considering vehicles that have run in the Hagerty Price Guide for at least 3.5 years, our data analysts plot percent changes in value over time.

 A lower score denotes the car’s market value is fairly stable, with higher scores indicating volatility—they can swing wildly from one price guide update to the next.
 Keep in mind that volatility—or lack thereof—does not indicate the car in question is a good or bad buy.
 In fact, these are often the cars on which you can make out like a bandit.
 And if you’re willing and able to hold through the dips, you can simply wait for the right time to cash in.
 These are not, however, the ones to bet the farm on.